aksh-ai/dl_sess/README.md

 # Deep Learning Session

-Code and other materials related to my workshops on Deep Learning.
+Code and other materials related to my workshops on Deep Learning using Tensorflow.

 ## Requirements